Wednesday 23 & Thursday 24 October, 2019

 Philanthropist, Gillian Hund, will talk about transactional vs relational giving and share her story about the giving circle she co-founded five years ago (Melbourne Women’s Fund) and the impact it has had on members and in her own philanthropy.

-Co Presenter: KIM DOWNES, CFRE, CAP, EMFIA, Director of Philanthropy, Ruyton Girls School
+Co Presenter: KIM DOWNES, CFRE, CAP, EMFIA, Fundraising & Philanthropy Advisor

 With over 30 years in fundraising and philanthropy, Kim Downes has experience in the education, religious, arts and healthcare sectors.

 Her areas of expertise include major gifts, capital campaigns, gifts in wills, annual campaigns, prospect research and fundraising strategy.
-She is the Director of Philanthropy at Ruyton Girls’ School and has presented at a range of conferences including EducatePlus, Philanthropy Australia and CASE.
-She serves on three nonprofit boards and is a member of the Melbourne Women’s Network giving circle.
+She was the Director of Philanthropy at Ruyton Girls’ School and has presented at a range of conferences including EducatePlus, Philanthropy Australia and CASE.
+Kim now freelances as a Fundraising & Philanthropy Advisor and serves on three nonprofit boards and is a member of the Melbourne Women’s Network giving circle.

 Co Presenter: GILLIAN HUND, Co-Founder, Melbourne Women’s Fund